RMITLibrary/easy_cite/markdown/rmitharvard.md

 Details will vary for data sets, so try to extract as much information as you can about authorship and publication information, etc.

-If available, include a reference point (e.g. figure number or table number) in the in-text reference.
+If available, include a reference point (e.g. figure number or table number) in the in-text citation.

-If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'RBA' rather than 'Reserve Bank of Australia'.
+If the author's name is an organisation, you can use the shortened name form in parentheses for your in-text citation if the organisation uses it regularly and it has become commonly accepted, e.g. 'RBA' rather than 'Reserve Bank of Australia'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text citation: Direct quotes